Diversity

 Bavarian Equal Opportunities Act – Bayerisches Gleichstellungsgesetz (BayGlG) for civil service:

-This Act regulates in particular women’s rights in working life in terms of equal treatment and equal opportunities while protecting the priority of suitability, qualification and professional achievement.
+This Act regulates in particular women’s rights in professional life in terms of equal treatment and equal opportunities while protecting the priority of suitability, qualification and professional achievement.

 European Directives: